wschreyer/hepak-tools/README.md

 ## UCN-source model

 UCNsource.py provides a model of the He3 fridge for the new UCN source at TRIUMF.

-It does a scan of all experimental parameters and plots the resulting temperatures and flows in the fridge.
+UCNsource_parameterSweep.py does a scan of all experimental parameters and plots the resulting temperatures and flows in the fridge.
 Requires SciPy to solve the model equations and matplotlib to plot the results.

+UCNsource_HeIIsegments.py calculates the temperature profile in the HeII channel and prints out a list of temperatures, UCN storage lifetimes, and imaginary Fermi potential averaged over segments along the channel.

 ### Supplemental data